pstrinkle/drf-coupons/README.md

 It supports the following variations of coupons:

 1. Coupons can be a value, or a percentage.
-2. They can be bound to a specific user in the system, or an email address (not yet in the system).
+2. They can be bound to a specific user in the system.
 3. They can be single-use:
    1. per user (a pre-specified user can use it once), `case I`
    2. globally (any user in the system can use it, but only once) `case II`